What guarantee does my puppy have and what papers will come with him/her?

 Below is the guarantee portion of our sales contract.
 The remainder of the sales contract lists other pertinent details such as names, addresses, and contact numbers of sellers and buyer(s); immunization and health record; payment record; signatures and dates; etc.

-For this guarantee to be valid, you must have your puppy vet checked within 30 days from the date you take possession and we ask that the results be communicated to us.
-This is important to confirm the overall health of your puppy at the time of delivery, to insure a proper relationship with a qualified vet, and to get the 3rd DAPP injection for his/her protection against common dog/pet diseases.
-Your puppy will come with only the first 2 of 4 necessary DAPP injections (unless your puppy is 12 or more weeks old), so your puppy should be away kept from places frequented by other dogs/pets until at least the 3rd injection, and preferably the 4th, to insure that he/she is fully immunized and will not catch any serious diseases if he/she should be exposed to one or more.
+1. For this guarantee to be valid, you must have your puppy checked by a licensed veterinarian (DMV) within 30 days from the date you take possession and the results communicated to us.
+This is important to confirm the overall health of your puppy, to insure a proper relationship with a qualified vet, and to get the 3rd DAPP, 2nd Bordetella, and 1st rabies vaccinations for his/her protection against common canine diseases.
+Your puppy should be kept away from places frequented by other dogs/pets until he/she has had these important injections to ensure that he/she is fully immunized and will not catch any serious diseases if he/she should be exposed to one or more.
+Any significant issues found by your vet during this, or any subsequent examination, should be communicated to us ASAP.
+DO NOT undertake expensive examinations, tests, treatments, or procedures prior to communicating with us (especially in ER facilities) if you are interested in our participation financially or otherwise, so that we can discuss all various alternatives related to your Frenchie’s issue.

-3. Any minor health issue(s) or defect(s) found during our vet’s examination of the puppy you have selected will be disclosed to you.
-If there are minor issues, you will have the options of passing on this puppy and waiting for another litter, of having your deposit refunded, or of accepting this puppy with the known issue(s).
+Any minor defect(s) found during our vet’s examination of each puppy will be fully disclosed to interested clients.
 In some cases, such as small umbilical hernias, undescended testicles, excessively narrow nostrils, cherry eye, etc. (we have had very few of these issues), we may adjust the purchase price to help pay for corrective surgery/treatment.
-If your vet finds any health issues which our vet has missed, they should be communicated to us immediately and we will work out a fair resolution with you.
+If your vet finds any health issues which our vet has missed, communicate to us immediately and we will work out a fair resolution with you.

-4. We are proactive in the health care of all of our French Bulldogs.
-Each has received up to date immunizations and preventive treatments for worms, giardia, and coccidia.
-However, all puppies are considered high risk for coccidia and giardia and other intestinal bacteria and parasites, and preventive treatment is no guarantee that none of these issues will appear.
-These are often brought on by the stress of shipping, a new home and environment, a diet change, new people and playmates, a change in climate, etc. These health issues are not generally serious (even when some blood &/or mucus shows up in the stool) and are easily treated, and this guarantee does not cover the cost of treatment for any of these conditions.
+6. We are proactive in the health care of all of our French Bulldogs.
+Each of our puppies has received up-to-date immunizations and preventive treatments for worms, giardia, and coccidia.
+However, all puppies are considered high-risk for coccidia and giardia and other intestinal bacteria and parasites, and preventive treatment is no guarantee that none of these issues will appear as they can be brought on by the stress of shipping, a new home and environment, a diet change, new people and playmates, a change in climate, etc. These health issues are not generally serious (even when some blood and/or mucus shows up in the stool) and are easily treated.
+Our guarantee does not cover the cost of treatment for any of these conditions.

-5. This contract does not cover injuries, illnesses, or debilitating disorders that result from accidents, neglect, or improper care, including injuries sustained from a jump or fall from an excessive height or from excessive exertion or stress, especially in hot weather.
-You, the owner, agree to provide quality food, adequate shelter (the French Bulldog is primarily an inside dog and does not tolerate excessive heat or cold), regular vet checks, and age appropriate vaccinations and dewormings (including heart worm medication) and other medication as determined by a qualified vet.
+7. This contract does not cover death, injuries, illnesses, or debilitating disorders that result from accidents, neglect, or improper care, including injuries sustained from a jump or fall from an excessive height or from excessive exertion or stress, especially in hot weather.
+You, the owner, agree to provide high-quality food, adequate shelter (the French Bulldog is primarily an inside dog and does not tolerate excessive heat or cold), regular vet checks, and age appropriate vaccinations and dewormings (including heart worm medication).
 Failure to provide proper care for your French Bulldog will void this warranty.
 Frenchies generally do not swim and do not tolerate exertion and stress as well as non-brachycephalic breeds.

-7. We want each of our valued clients to personally meet his/her/their new puppy before taking formal possession (normally starting at about 8 weeks of age).
+8. We want each of our valued clients to personally meet his/her/their new puppy before taking formal possession (normally at about 9 weeks of age).
 If you live close enough to us in northern Utah to personally meet your new puppy before taking him/her home, we strongly encourage you to do so.
-If not, we will have one of our responsible carriers/nannies hand deliver your puppy to you at your nearest major airport.
+If not, we will have one of our responsible puppy chaperones/nannies hand deliver your puppy to you at your nearest major airport.
 If, after meeting your new puppy, you are not completely satisfied and you believe that we have in any way misrepresented him/her, you can refuse to take possession and we will refund everything you have paid, excluding the shipping charge which goes directly to our carrier.